 First things first – let’s see how much you spend now.
 An easy way to calculate your current outgoings is to look through bank statements from the last three months.

-Go through with them with a fine tooth comb and make a note of things like utilities, food shopping and other regular bills and expenses (including your mortgage if you still have one, and travel costs to get to work).
+Go through with them with a fine tooth comb and make a note of things like utilities, food shopping and other regular bills and expenses (including your mortgage if you still have one).
 It’s also worth adding up your one-off spends – like your annual holiday, car repairs and Christmas presents.